CSRG-Group/dcs-notes.github.io/modules/CS132/Primary_Notes/part2.md

 ### D-Type Latch

-The first two NAND gates and the NOT gate ensure that the intermediate values just before the orange section can never be both be 0 so we won’t have the hazard condition.
-(I’ll make a diagram in the future).
+The first two NAND gates and the NOT gate ensure that the intermediate values just before the orange section can never both be 0 so we won’t have the hazard condition.

 ![image-20201019204921469](part2.assets/image-20201019204921469.png)

-When we want to store data, we have that data at D, and we set enable to 1 (or trigger the "latch").
+When we want to store data, we have that data at D, and we set Enable to 1 (or trigger the "latch").
 Only then will the data from D go to Q. Otherwise, you can see from the truth table that Q and <span style="text-decoration:overline">Q</span> don’t change and behaves like memory.

 > The D-type is a fundamental component, so you should know how to draw it and understand its function.
 You should also understand how the D-type works with registers, shift registers, and counters.